CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 The below Part A contains some observations on the computational law relevance and usability of SALI LMSS for our AALE Challenge, and associated possible Computational Law & AALE work topics.

 Parts B to E are a reproduction of SALI LMSS draft features as of June 2019, and other working and demonstration materials, including tables, chats and sample coding.
-For sake of ease of use by anyone unfamilair with SALI LMSS, we wanted to edit, with some _**emphasis**_ on most salient parts, the content extracted from SALI Alliance LMSS reference materials, keeping them handy in this GitHub file to start with.
+For sake of ease of use by anyone still unfamiliar with SALI LMSS, we wanted to edit, with some _**emphasis**_ on most salient parts, the content extracted from SALI Alliance LMSS reference materials, keeping them handy in this GitHub file to start with.

 With their efficient, productivity & performance-streamlining oriented, cost-conscious approach, these SALI LMSS draft features should prove quite attractive for professionals and senior decision makers.